 - 1. The PTW Committee will range from 5 to 7 members who serve staggered 2-year terms.
 Faculty members serving a regular term shall have already earned tenure.
 The Committee shall be formulated from the following constituencies: - a.
 A faculty member who has recently completed service on the TeP committee (appointed jointly at Meet and Discuss), an APSCUF representative (appointed), a member of Academic Affair's Council who evaluates faculty (appointed). - b.
-Once appointments have been made between 2 and 4 faculty members shall be elected to ensure representation from the following groups: - non-classroom faculty - the College of Arts and Sciences faculty - either the College of Education or the College of Visual and Performing Arts faculty - either the College of Health Sciences or the College of Business & Public Affairs faculty - If the PTW Committee should find that they require additional areas of expertise, ad hoc members may be invited to contribute to the Committee for short durations.
+Once appointments have been made between 2 and 5 faculty members shall be elected to ensure representation from the following groups: - · the College of Arts and Humanities faculty - · the College of the Sciences and Mathematics faculty - · the College of Education and Social Work faculty - the College of Health Sciences faculty - the College of Business & Public Management faculty - Non-classroom faculty - 2.
+If the PTW Committee should find that they require additional areas of expertise, ad hoc members may be invited to contribute to the Committee for short durations.
 Such ad hoc members are non-voting members of the Committee, and may be drawn from any faculty constituency. - 3.
 Elections shall occur in April of each year and newly elected/appointed members shall be invited to the final meeting of the academic year, at which time the chair of the committee for the next year shall be elected by those individuals continuing in their term for the next year. - 4.
-The Committee chair (or co-chairs) shall be elected by the members of the Committee at the final meeting of the academic year.
+The Committee Chair (or co-chairs) shall be elected by the members of the Committee at the final meeting of the academic year.
 Normally, at least one of the chairs shall have served either on TeP or on the PTW Committee for at least a year. - 5.
+An unexpected vacancy will be remedied by a special election from the same constituency for a replacement to serve out the remaining term of the appointment. - 6.
 Duties of the chair shall include: - a.
 Convening the Committee - b.
 Conducting meetings - c.
 Organizing Committee procedures, preparing the Committee calendar, scheduling all discussion meetings. - d.
 Scheduling all training and information sessions for university faculty - e.
 Meeting candidates desiring further information. - f.
 The Committee will be provided with adequate secretarial support by the University.